GetBack2Basics/TripCrafter/README.md

 - Test AI Import with sample data before using real bookings
 - Check browser console for debugging information
 - Use responsive design testing for mobile compatibility
-- To update Discover images, run `node scripts/download-discover-images.js` to fetch the latest images for your trip locations.
+- To update Discover images: the app now uses Unsplash dynamic image URLs (source.unsplash.com) and does not require pre-downloading images.
+Set `REACT_APP_USE_UNSPLASH=true` if you want to force Unsplash usage in development.

 ### 🤝 Contributing